sirmarcis/Massively-Parallel-Lyme-Disease-Simulator/lyme/README.txt

 Anders Maraviglia

 This program worked perfectly fine on amos and we were able to get all the results.
-All results is on scratch directory on amos.

 Note: The Makefile used mpixlc on amos, while Kratos uses mpicc

+This program takes in 2 arguments: Universe Size (integer 156, 512, 1024, 2048) and Number of Threads (integer 1, 2, 4, 8)